Stylok5/Project-1-Tetris/README.md

 ![Alt text](https://i.imgur.com/9f4GkfO.png "Optional title")

 After I was done with the grid I started thinking about how I would display the tetrominoes.
-After thinking and researching about I decided I would use arrays.
+After thinking and researching about it I decided I would use arrays.
 Tetrominoes with their four different rotations:

 ![Alt text](https://i.imgur.com/kft3VCH.png "Optional title")